RiledUpCrow/Flier/docs/Action.md

 **`wingsHealth`***

-This Action modifies the health of Wings.
+This action modifies the health of Wings.
 It will break the Wings if their health drops to 0 and restore them if their health goes above 0.

 ```
 wings_health_action: